redox-os/website/content/news/rsoc-dwrr.md

 Imagine you are sitting at a bar with a few of your friends, the bar has all drinks free for tonight, and as a result the bar is understaffed with the number of bartenders significantly less than the customers.
 The bartenders start from the left, serve the customer, and move to their right.

+Some patrons drink slowly and may still have a drink when the bartender returns.
+As a result, even though not everyone needs a new drink each time, bartenders must still check with them, which introduces inefficiency into the system.

 This system works well enough, customers wait for a while, but everybody waits for the same time, and everyone is happy, or at least equally unhappy.

 Unfortunately for these bartenders, a local politician, with quite a short temper and a very large ego, happens to be one of the customers today.
 If these poor batenders follow their usual protocol and treat the VIP same as the rest, he will sigterm their employment, but bound by the protocol they have no choice but move in a loop seeing the VIP boil in rage.